elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Bridge pattern is a great pattern for driver development, but it is rarely seen in JavaScript.
+      <strong>Interview Response:</strong> The Bridge pattern is an excellent pattern for driver development but rarely seen in JavaScript.
     </div>

   </div>